-Please find on these pages obituaries of Old Paulines and former St Paul’s Staff who have recently passed away.
+Please find on these pages obituaries of Old Paulines who left the school between 1970-79.

 The Rev David R (Roly) Bain (1967-71), 1954-2016